-In the same way, when doing the thermal calculation of the heat exchanger, we considered that this exchanger should be working in production cycles of 30 to 45 minutes.
+In the same way, when doing the thermal calculation of the heat exchanger, we considered that this heat exchanger should be working in production cycles of 30 to 45 minutes.
 Every 2 or 3 cycles, we made water at 85°C run through the inner tubes for cleaning and 2 or 3 times a week we repeated the same process with a hot cleaning solution.

-This exchanger has been designed to process worts flows between 150 and 250 m3/h and to reach final temperatures of 20 to 22°C. Flows and temperature of the water also vary (for example, for fresh water between 120 and 150 m3/h with temperatures between 5°C and 19°C).
+This tubular heat exchanger has been designed to process worts flows between 150 and 250 m3/h and to reach final temperatures of 20 to 22°C. Flows and temperature of the water also vary (for example, for fresh water between 120 and 150 m3/h with temperatures between 5°C and 19°C).

 These variations involve a major difficulty in the calculation of the necessary number of modules (we checked more than 20 different operating conditions).
 Finally, this cooler consisted of 16 modules assembled in one frame with the objective to obtain an easy drainability (we included a system of drain valves).
 Other key element was the design of the expansion joints included on the shell of each module as we did a fatigue analysis of all the elements for 20 years.

-To do the thermal calculations of this heat exchanger we used the last updated version of HTRI, in which association we are registered as a member.
+To do the thermal calculations of the heat exchanger we used the last updated version of HTRI, in which association we are registered as a member.
 Regarding the mechanical design, we considered the BRITISH STANDARD 5500 Category 2 for the design pressure of 16 barg.

 Process: basic stages in the whisky production